Import your data into ChurchSuite

 13. Multi-site considerations

-When importing multi-site people data, make sure you set up your Sites in ChurchSuite first, and be sure to specify "sites" as a column in your datafile so that each person is assigned to their correct site/s during the import process (the site-naming convention in your CSV file must match the site-naming convention used in ChurchSuite).
+When importing multi-site people data, make sure you set up Sites in ChurchSuite first and be sure to specify "sites" as a column in the data file so that each person is assigned to their correct site/s during the import process (the site-naming convention in the CSV file must match the site-naming convention used in ChurchSuite).
 Any contacts without a site specified will be imported as "All sites", but their site can be later changed if necessary.

 14. International support - accented characters

 You may experience an issue with accented characters during import.
 This will be evident in the upload "preview" stage (see below) - you may see � characters in place of accented characters e.g.

 This issue is generally restricted to CSV files created using Microsoft Excel.
 To work around the issue, Cancel the import and follow these 'workaround' steps.
-While you can still prepare your data in Microsoft Excel, you will need to use alternative software to produce the final CSV file(s) in the correct UTF-8 format.
-For Mac we recommend using Apple's native "Numbers" spreadsheet application.
+While you can still prepare the data in Microsoft Excel, you will need to use alternative software to produce the final CSV file(s) in the correct UTF-8 format.
+For Mac, we recommend using Apple's native "Numbers" spreadsheet application.
 For Windows, we suggest using "OpenOffice".
-Working within the alternative software, re-save your data in CSV format and then import the new CSV file into ChurchSuite.
+Working within the alternative software, re-save the data in CSV format and then import the new CSV file into ChurchSuite.

 15. Need some inspiration?